openshift/openshift-restclient-python/README.md

 ```

 There are two ways this project interacts with the OpenShift API.
 The first, now deprecated, is to use models and functions generated with swagger from the API spec.
 The second, new approach, is
 to use a single model and client to generically interact with all resources on the server.
+The dynamic client also works with
+resources that are defined by aggregated API servers or Custom Resource Definitions.

 ### Dynamic client usage

 To work with the dynamic client, you will need an instantiated kubernetes client object.
-For example, the following uses the Kubernetes client to create a new Service object:
+For example, the following uses the dynamic client to create a new Service object:

 ```python
 import yaml